mj-jimenez/pandrugs-frontend/app/help/help.md

 [Load example for a breast invasive ductal carcinoma patient from the TCGA.](#!/query?tab=cnv)

-This example corresponds to patient [TCGA-D8-A1JD](https://www.cbioportal.org/patient?studyId=brca_tcga&caseId=TCGA-D8-A1JD), who harbours a deletion in the *BRCA2* gene that leads to a decreased expression of this gene.
+This example corresponds to patient [TCGA-D8-A1JD](https://www.cbioportal.org/patient?studyId=brca_tcga&caseId=TCGA-D8-A1JD), who harbours a deletion in the *BRCA2* gene that leads to the decreased expression of this gene.
 The example file contains all the CNVs detected for this patient.

 <div style="text-align: left;"><img src="cnvs-query-example-input.png" alt="CNVs Query Input" height="100%" width="100%"/>